-Chele Marmet is a mother, pioneering lactation consultant and the Co-Founder of the Lactation Institute in Los Angeles.
-She is the creator of the “Marmet technique” of manual expression, the best known and most widely used manual expression method in the world.
+Chele Marmet is a mother, pioneering lactation consultant, and the Co-Founder of the Lactation Institute in Los Angeles.
+She is the creator of the “Marmet technique” of manual expression, the best-known and most widely used manual expression method in the world.

 This manual expression technique allows you to express breastmilk in a practical and safe way, pain-free and with no equipment needed, allowing you to express milk anywhere and any time you need it.
 This technique also helps women to lose their fear of touching and handling their breasts and improves their knowledge of their own breasts and body.
 It also removes the need to use electric breast pumps, which are not always available because they might be costly or simply because electricity might not be readily available.

 The Marmet technique consists of two stages; in the first stage, the mother stimulates her breast to enable the milk ejection reflex, and in the second stage, movements are performed to express the milk.
 It is important to follow both steps to express milk effectively.
-As with any technique, it is essential to learn, practise and adapt it to your own individual needs, so don’t worry if you get little milk or find it exhausting the first few times you try it.
+As with any technique, it is essential to learn, practice and adapt it to your own individual needs, so don’t worry if you get little milk or find it exhausting the first few times you try it.

 Before starting with this technique, remember that breastmilk does not come from the nipple; it only comes out through the nipple.
 The area you are going to work on is the areola, which is the area where babies put their mouths to express milk.

-To avoid hurting yourself, don’t slide your fingers over your skin and don’t squeeze the areola or nipple, as these movements are ineffective and could be painful.
+To avoid hurting yourself, don’t slide your fingers over your skin, and don’t squeeze the areola or nipple, as these movements are ineffective and could be painful.

 First stage: stimulation

 As mentioned earlier, this stage is very important, especially if you have never done manual extraction before and are not yet experienced in it.
 If you skip this first part, it is possible that the extraction will not be as effective.
-Furthermore, this may lead you to make movements that are neither useful nor effective, and that could even hurt you.
+Furthermore, this may lead you to make movements that are neither useful nor effective and that could even hurt you.

 Start by massaging with circular movements with your fingers at a single point, without sliding them over the skin, while pressing your breast towards your ribs.
 Repeat these movements for a few seconds at each point all over the breast around the areola and towards the nipple.
 Observe as you touch each section of your breast, and look for areas where you notice any lumps or milk retention.
 This way, you can detect the differences at the end of the extraction.